 If you want to live a night tour-adventure in Granada and go through the city with maps and flashlights on your forehead discovering the secrets of this beautiful city, do not hesitate, you will know its other side and you will not stop having fun with the most extravagant guides of Andalusia.
 100% recommended.

+The San José Cemetery in Granada is one of the oldest cemeteries in the country, so it has plenty of stories to tell.
 I know what you are probably thinking: "this is not for me".
-Visiting a cemetery is not something you usually do at night, it's true, but I assure you that this dramatized visit to the San José Cemetery in Granada has nothing gloomy about it, quite the contrary.
+Visiting a cemetery is not something you usually do at night, it is true, but I assure you that this dramatized visit to the San José Cemetery in Granada has nothing gloomy about it, quite the contrary.

 Thanks to the performances of the actors and actresses you will discover the powerful attraction of the place and you will be surprised how many secrets it can keep.
 If you ask me, this is a highly recommended excursion.